The Importance of a Good Night’s Rest:

 Disclaimer:

 I am not a medical doctor or a medical practitioner.
-I am not legally permitted to treat, cure, or heal disease.
-I can, however, provide educational content with respect to building and maintaining good health through nutrition, diet, and exercise.
+I am not legally permitted to claim I treat, cure, or heal disease.
+I can, however, provide educational content with respect to building/restoring and maintaining optimal health through nutrition, diet, sleep support, and exercise, which can reverse health conditions.

 Any information provided on this site is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on this web site.

 This website summarizes information on the role of nutrition, diet, and exercise in health, disease and wellness.
 Readers should be aware that knowledge of nutrition and medicine is constantly evolving.
 They are encouraged to frequently check the most current information available on preventive and therapeutic measures.
-It is your designated clinician’s responsibility, relying on their experience and knowledge of the patient, to determine the best course of action in providing care.
+It is your designated clinician’s responsibility, relying on their experience and knowledge of the patient, to determine the best course of action in providing care and your choice to follow it or not.

 The author, editor, and publisher of information on this website accepts no liability for any injury arising out of the use of material contained herein, and makes no warranty, express or implied, with respect to the contents of this online publication, or from the contents of sites or articles we provide links to.